nocjallen/noteworthy/README.md

 # Noteworthy

-Noteworth is an application which aims to assist, and improve, the user's ability to read music.
+Noteworthy is an application which aims to assist, and improve, the user's ability to read music.
 It is written in HTML, CSS, and JavaScript.